erlsci/coers/README.md

 }).
 ```

-If a coercion fail, the `value` field is undefined and the `error` field is populated with
+If a coercion fails, the `value` field is undefined and the `error` field is populated with
 an appropriate error.
 If the coersion succeed, the `value` field becomes the coerced data and the
 `error` field is undefined.